sagerpascal/rl-bootcamp-hackathon/docs/presentation-rl-bootcamp.md

 Selection of the Algorithms
 </div>

-- **Inverse RL** was not considered, because the reward function is defined by the environment
+- **Inverse RL** was not considered, because the reward function is well defined by the environment
 - **Model-Based vs. Model-Free**: Has the agent access to (or learns) a model of the environment (model = function which predicts state transitions and rewards)
 $\rightarrow$ **model free algorithms used**
 - **What to learn**: